A Scientist's Pink Cast Leads To Discovery About How The Brain Responds To Disability

 Daily scans of Dr. Nico Dosenbach's brain showed that circuits controlling his immobilized arm disconnected from the body's motor system within 48 hours.

-But during the same period, his brain began to produce new signals seemingly meant to keep those circuits intact and ready to quickly reconnect with the unused limb.
+But during the same period, his brain began to produce new signals seemingly meant to keep those circuits intact and ready to reconnect quickly with the unused limb.

 Dosenbach, an assistant professor at Washington University School of Medicine in St. Louis, repeated the experiment on two colleagues (their casts were purple and blue) and got the same result.
 In all three people, the disconnected brain circuits quickly reconnected after the cast was removed.